University of Kentucky: Contemporary history

 In 1997, the Kentucky General Assembly reorganized the community college system, withdrawing the university's jurisdiction from all but the Lexington Community College.
 The other colleges were merged with the Kentucky Technical College system and were placed under a separate board of control.

 On April 3, 1998, work began on the William T. Young Library, which was the largest university project at the time of completion.
 The six-level William T. Young Library was constructed on south campus and the largest book endowment among all public university libraries in the country.
 William T. Young got his fortune from selling his peanut butter company to Procter & Gamble in 1955.
 Nine years after the completion of the William T. Young Library, on April 13, 2007, an entire city block of neighborhood homes were demolished and ground was broken for the Biological Pharmaceutical Complex Building, the largest academic building in the state of Kentucky, and one of the largest in the United States.

 The Biological Pharmaceutical Complex Building complements the adjacent Biomedical Biological Science Research Building, and is expected to be part of the new university research campus.
 Other recent announcements include the construction of the new $450 million Albert B. Chandler Hospital, which will was one of the largest projects in the state's history in terms of size and economic impact.

 In 1997, the Kentucky General Assembly formed a compact with the university.
-The Top 20 Plan mandates that the University of Kentucky becomes a Top 20 public research university by 2020.
+The Top 20 Plan mandated that the University of Kentucky would become a "Top 20" public research university by 2020.
 According to the compact, states with "Top 20" universities feature higher average household incomes, higher education attainments, healthier lives and more financial security.
-As a result, fewer citizens live in poverty and as a result, fewer public dollars are spent on health care.
 The plan would also spur technological advancements due to university-based research and increase the marketability of the state to investors.